rossant/website/content/2015-02-18-numpy-browser-llvm.md

 With Numba, things happen quite differently.
 At runtime, the function bytecode is analyzed, types are inferred, and LLVM IR is generated before being compiled to machine code.
 In *nopython mode*, the LLVM IR doesn't make Python C API calls.
 There are many situations where the Python function cannot be compiled in nopython mode because it uses non-trivial Python features or data structures.
 In this case, the *object mode* is activated and the LLVM IR makes many Python C API calls.

+That's it for the theory.
+Now let's get our hands dirty.

 ## Getting the LLVM IR of a Python function with Numba